You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 On Off Status After Power Failure

 8 – dimmer and relay forced to on.
+Default: 3.

 Size: 1 byte dec

 Parameter 13: Adjust the ramp rate ON for your dimmer when the top paddle is pressed (physical ramp rate on).
-Values correspond to the number of seconds it take for the dimmer to reach full brightness when operated manually.
+Values correspond to the number of seconds it takes for the dimmer to reach full brightness when operated manually.

-Values: 1 – 99 (seconds).
-0 – instant on.
+Values: 0 – instant on; 1 – 99 (seconds).
 Default: 0.

 Size: 1 byte dec